amitsaha/echorand.me/content/posts/golang-notes-gitbackup.rst

 ---
-title:  Notes on using Golang to write gitbackup
+title:  Notes on using Go to write gitbackup
 date: 2017-03-26
 categories:
 -  golang